 Abortion Rights and Wrongs

-Questions about whether and when abortion is morally permissible
+Questions about whether and when abortion is morally permissible have

-have been frequently discussed since the 1973 Roe v.
+been frequently discussed since the 1973 Roe v.
 Wade decision

 by the U. S. Supreme Court.
 That decision made most abortion legally

 permissible.
 The issues are complex.
-Competent moral philosophers
+Competent moral philosophers reach

-or constitutional questions, the same division occurs.
+constitutional questions, the same division occurs.
 Intelligent,

-well-informed people differ; and sometimes express their views
+well-informed people differ; and sometimes express their views with great

 Developing a reasoned view on the morality of abortion requires